 About the Multi-Purpose Services (MPS) Program

-The Multi-Purpose Services (MPS) Program provides integrated health and aged care services to rural and remote communities in areas that can't support both a separate aged care home and hospital.
+The Multi-Purpose Services (MPS) Program provides integrated health and aged care services to regional and remote communities in areas that can't support both a separate aged care home and hospital.

 What is the MPS Program?